 The Governing Body has identified a governor to have oversight of special educational needs provision in the school and to ensure that the full governing body is kept informed of how the school is meeting the statutory requirements.
-At Hannah More Primary this role is undertaken by Sarah Jordan who meets termly with the SENCo.
+At Hannah More Primary this role is undertaken by Nerys Shah.